All manuscripts should be submitted via ScholarOne Manuscripts.

 Each table (including data matrices and character lists, where appropriate) must be numbered with arabic numerals and must be accompanied by a title.
 A headnote containing material relevant to the whole table should start on a new line, as it will be set in a different font.
 Tables should be arranged with regard to the dimensions of the printed page (17.5 by 22.5 cm in two 8.5-cm columns) and the number of table columns kept to a minimum.
 Excessive subdivision of column headings is undesirable and long headings should be avoided by the use of explanatory notes, which should be incorporated into the headnote.
 Footnotes should be kept to a minimum and reserved for specific items in columns.
 Horizontal rules should be inserted only above and below the column headings and at the foot of the table.
 Vertical rules must not be used.
 Each table must be referred to in the text.
 Only in exceptional circumstances will the presentation of essentially the same data in both tabular and graphical form be permitted; where adequate, the graphical form should be used.
 Short tables can frequently be incorporated into the text as a sentence or as a brief untitled tabulation.

 Line drawings.
-Original line drawings must be drawn with black ink on flexible white board or on drawing or tracing paper.
 Scale bars should be included in all taxonomic drawings.
 Figures should not normally exceed 8.5 cm wide (single column) or 17.5 cm by 22.5 cm (double column) when printed.
 The dimensions of figures submitted for scanning must not exceed 21 by 30 cm; high-quality bromide prints are acceptable.
 Lettering should be in ´sans-serif´ type (Helvetica is ideal) with only the first letter of the first word and of any proper names capitalized.
 The x-height after reduction should be 1.3-1.7 mm (or 8-10 point in Helvetica).
 Thus for the reduction of graphs to 30, 40 or 50% of original linear dimensions, the initial x-height of lettering would be 5, 4 or 3 mm (c.
 30, 22 and 18 pt) respectively.
 Proportionately smaller sizes of type, symbols, grid marks and curve thickness should be used for lesser reductions.
 Symbols and grid marks should be the same respective sizes and, after reduction, curves and axes should not exceed 1.5 point in thickness unless required for clarity.
 Lines should not be thinner than 0.5 pt, or they may drop out during printing.
 The following symbols are readily available and should be used: .
 The symbols + or × should be avoided in figures.
 Explanations of symbols should be given in the caption to the figure.
 Lettering of graphs should be kept to a minimum as excessive lettering within the frame of a graph makes the lines difficult to decipher.
 Grid marks should point inwards; legends to axes should state the quantity being measured and be followed by the appropriate units in parentheses.
 Unsatisfactory artwork will be returned for correction.
 The Editor may be consulted for further guidance.

 Photographs.
 Photographs must be of the highest quality with a full range of tones and of good contrast.
-Before being mounted, photographs must be trimmed squarely to exclude features not relevant to the paper and be separated from adjacent photographs by uniform spaces that will be 2 mm wide after reduction.
+They must be separated from adjacent photographs by uniform spaces that will be 2 mm wide after reduction.
 Lettering should be in ´sans-serif´ type and contrast with its background; thus, white lettering should be used on darker backgrounds.
 The size of lettering should be such that the final height after reduction is 1.5-2.0 mm.
 Important features to which attention has been drawn in the text should be indicated.
 A scale bar must be included on all micrographs except scanning electron micrographs where the magnification can be given in the caption.
 Colour photographs are accepted for the web version, but the journal does not cover the cost of colour reproduction in the print version.
 Please speak to the Editor if you wish to publish figures in colour in the print version of the journal, to obtain a cost estimate.

 Electronic files of the final versions of both the text and illustrations should be provided when the paper has been accepted for publication.
-You will be asked to upload them to OSPREY, the online journal management system, via the journal´s website.
+You will be asked to upload them to ScholarOne Manuscripts, via the journal´s website.
 Files should be named using the paper number and appropriate identifying information (e.g. IS05001_Fig1).
 The text and figure captions should be sent as a single Word file, and the tables as separate Word files.
 If you are unable to supply files in Word, please contact the Editor-in-Chief for acceptable alternatives.

 Line drawings should be scanned at high resolution, at least 800 dpi at final (printed) size, and saved in black and white bitmap format as TIFF files.
 Fine line drawings with a lot of variable grey shading should be saved in greyscale format as TIFF files.
 Photographs should be scanned at a resolution of at least 300 dpi at final size and saved in greyscale format as TIFF or Photoshop files.
 It is preferable for labels to be applied electronically to the scanned images, rather than scanning manually labeled figures.
 Electronic files of colour figures or photographs should be saved in CMYK colour not in RGB colour, because the CMYK format is required for printing.
 Authors should note that colours change when converted to CMYK from RGB and when printed from different types of printer; hence it is important to provide a hard copy in which the colours are correct and match the CMYK file version.